voxel51/fiftyone/docs/source/integrations/huggingface.rst

 .. note::

-    As long as you have an environment variable `HF_TOKEN` set with your Hugging Face token (with read access), you can load gated datasets that you have access to from the Hub.
+    As long as you have an environment variable `HF_TOKEN` set with your Hugging Face token (with read access), you can load private or gated datasets that you have access to from the Hub.